 Keywords: innate immunity, complement system, autoimmunity, complement-mediated diseases, factor H protein family, pentraxins

 Factor H is a major regulator of the alternative complement pathway.
 Its binding to receptors and influence on cellular functions, however, are poorly characterized.
 We recently showed that factor H, when bound to the human-pathogenic yeast Candida albicans, enhances the adhesion and activation of neutrophil granulocytes (Losse et al. 2010).
-In this project, we investigate the interaction of factor H with neutrophils, macrophages and dendritic cells.
+In this project, we investigate the interaction of factor H and factor H-related proteins with neutrophils, macrophages and dendritic cells.

 - Józsi M, Schneider AE, Kárpáti É, Sándor N. (2019) Complement factor H family proteins in their non-canonical role as modulators of cellular functions.
 Semin Cell Dev Biol.
 85:122-131.
 (Review)